 Oh Cardiff City “Bluebirds”, you make me laugh.
 When new owner Vincent Tan took over, he decided to change Cardiff City’s brand identity as much as possible.

-The Premier League football team once known as the Bluebirds, always had blue kits and a blue logo, featuring a blue logo.
+The Premier League football team once known as the Bluebirds, always had blue kits and a blue logo.
 When Mr Tan took over, he decided to change the kit from blue to red, along with replacing the blue bird on the logo to a red dragon.
 Fair enough, he was playing up to the Welsh flag, but it just didn’t make sense.

 So the Bluebirds are now playing in red, with their kit logo being a red Welsh dragon.
 Are they now nicknamed the Red Dragons?
 No. To add to the confusion, Vincent Tan decided to let the team keep their original nickname and added a small blue bird to the bottom of their predominately red logo.
 Crazy times for Cardiff City.